^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cryoglobulinemic vasculitis - vasculitis with cryoglobulinemic immune deposits, affecting small vessels (capillaries, venules, arterioles) mainly of the skin and glomeruli of the kidneys and combined with serum cryoglobulinemia.
-Infection with hepatitis C virus is considered as an etiologic factor of the disease.
+Cryoglobulinemic vasculitis is a vasculitis with cryoglobulinemic immune deposits affecting small vessels (capillaries, venules, arterioles) mainly of the skin and glomeruli of the kidneys and combined with serum cryoglobulinemia.
+Infection with the hepatitis C virus is considered as an etiologic factor of the disease.

-Cryoglobulinemia vasculitis predominantly occurs in women aged around 50 years.
-The purest sign of the disease is palpable purpura, localized on the lower extremities, less often in the abdomen and buttocks.
-It is also possible the emergence of urticaria, a reticulum.
+Cryoglobulinemic vasculitis occurs predominantly in women around 50 years of age.
+The clearest sign of the disease is palpable purpura localized on the lower extremities, less often in the abdomen and buttocks.
+Urticaria and livedo reticularis may also occur.
 RF-positive leukocytoclastic vasculitis.
-Characteristic of the development of symmetrical migrating polyarthralgias without morning stiffness, affecting proximal interphalangeal, metacarpophalangeal and knee, less often - ankle and elbow joints.
-In most patients, signs of polyneuropathy (paresthesia and numbness of the lower extremities) are noted.
-A third of patients experience the phenomenon of Raynaud.
+Symmetrical migrating polyarthralgia without morning stiffness is characteristic, affecting the proximal interphalangeal, metacarpophalangeal and knee joints, less often the ankle and elbow joints.
+Most patients have signs of polyneuropathy (paresthesia and numbness of the lower extremities).
+Raynaud's phenomenon occurs in a third of patients.
 Sometimes these changes are the first signs of the disease.

-The frequency of detection of Sjogren's syndrome varies from 14 to 40%.
-In the late stages of the disease there are clinical signs of kidney damage.
-Typical microhematuria, proteinuria, nephrotic syndrome and hypertension, liver damage.
+The detection rate of Sjogren's syndrome ranges from 14 to 40%.
+In the late stages of the disease, clinical signs of kidney damage occur.
+Microhematuria, proteinuria, nephrotic syndrome and arterial hypertension, liver damage are characteristic.
 Rarely, the course of the disease is complicated by abdominal pain, pulmonary hemorrhage and myocardial infarction.

-Symptoms of lung damage in this disease are not very pronounced.
-Usually patients complain of dry cough, expiratory dyspnoea with physical exertion, chest pain.
-Extremely rare lesions of the lungs by the type of diffuse alveolar hemorrhages and respiratory distress syndrome.
+Symptoms of lung damage in this disease are expressed insignificantly.
+Usually patients complain of dry cough, expiratory dyspnea during physical exertion, chest pain.
+Very rarely, lung damage such as diffuse alveolar hemorrhages and respiratory distress syndrome are encountered.

 How to recognize cryoglobulinemic vasculitis?

 The diagnostic sign of the disease is the presence of cryoglobulins in the blood serum.
-Often found IgM RF in high titre.
-It is assumed that the composition of cryoglobulins also includes an IgG1 subclass with RF activity that takes part in the defeat of blood vessels and kidneys.
-As a rule, in patients reduced by a copy of the grace of Clq, C4, C2 and CH50 at normal C3 concentration.
-It is believed that these changes reflect the cold activation of complement.
-In more than half the cases ANF are found.
+IgM RF is often found in high titers.
+It is assumed that the composition of cryoglobulins also includes the IgG1 subclass with RF activity, which is involved in vascular and kidney damage.
+As a rule, patients have reduced Clq, C4, C2 and CH50 covalent levels with normal C3 concentrations.
+It is believed that these changes reflect cold activation of complement.
+ANF is detected in more than half of the cases.

-On radiographs of the lungs, signs of interstitial fibrosis, pulmonary infiltrates, thickening of the pleura and.
-Rarely, cavity.
-Functional tests indicate a deterioration in the diffusivity of the lungs and the pathology of the small bronchi.
+Chest radiographs show signs of interstitial fibrosis, pulmonary infiltrates, pleural thickening and, rarely, cavities.
+Functional tests indicate deterioration of the diffusion capacity of the lungs and pathology of the small bronchi.
 Morphological changes include inflammation of small and medium arteries.
-Bronchoalveolar lavage data obtained from patients without clinical signs of pulmonary pathology indicate eubclinal T-lymphocyte alveolitis (a decrease in the number of alveolar macrophages and an increase in CD3 T-lymphocytes).
+Bronchoalveolar lavage data obtained from patients without clinical signs of pulmonary pathology indicate euclinical T-lymphocyte alveolitis (decrease in the number of alveolar macrophages and increase in CD3 T-lymphocytes).

 Treatment of cryoglobulinemic vasculitis

-Cryoglobulinemic vasculitis is treated based on the use of glucocorticosteroids, plasmapheresis in combination with antiviral drugs, preferably ribavirin.
-When they are ineffective, cyclophosphamide is used.
-A good effect of rituximab was noted.
+Cryoglobulinemic vasculitis is treated with glucocorticosteroids, plasmapheresis in combination with antiviral drugs, preferably ribavirin.
+If they are ineffective, cyclophosphamide is used.
+A good effect of rituximab has been noted.

-The most frequent causes of death in this disease are liver and kidney damage, diseases of the cardiovascular system and lymphoproliferative diseases.
+The most common causes of death in this disease are liver and kidney damage, cardiovascular diseases and lymphoproliferative diseases.

 You are reporting a typo in the following text: